cakephp/docs/en/core-libraries/helpers/form.rst

        error.
     -  'wrap' mixed Whether or not the error message should be wrapped in a div.
 If a string, will be used as the HTML tag to use.
-    -  'class' string The classname for the error message
+    -  'class' string The class name for the error message

 .. php:method:: isFieldError(string $fieldName)